In political news, Anthony Albanese has become Australia's 31st Prime Minister.

 "There are no third parties involved."

-"To my partner of 30 years, Carmel, I thank you for your love, your support and your advice over all of those years,' he told reporters in Sydney on Monday.
+"To my partner of 30 years, Carmel, I thank you for your love, your support and your advice over all of those years,' he told reporters in Sydney back in 2019.

 "Our relationship has changed, but I have nothing but best wishes for her future."